-- 5.3.16 The applicant contended that authority's submission did not address the issue of what portion of the building must collapse (nor do the NZSEE guidelines).
+- 5.3.16 The authority's submission did not address the issue of what portion of the building must collapse (nor do the NZSEE guidelines).
 The authority appeared to indicate if any part of the building could collapse in a moderate earthquake then the whole building is earthquake prone.
-The applicant disagreed with Determination 2012/043 on this point, although he noted that this aspect was not at issue in this case. - 5.3.17 The applicant said it was not true the GNS Science categories only addressed a 'significant probability' of death but there was no harm in excluding 'insignificant probabilities' of death if the test is whether the collapse is 'likely to cause death'. - 5.3.18 The NZSEE guidelines are calibrated to a very low probability standard that a building will collapse.
-The ultimate limit state has been calibrated in the new building standard (NZS 1170.5 Commentary) to ensure that at the ultimate limit state there is a very low probability of collapse.25 The commentary sets a target life safety risk for new buildings of 1 in 1,000,000 which is extremely high. - 5.3.19 The applicant agreed with the authority's assessment that the probability of collapse under the NZSEE ultimate limit state framework is extremely low. - 5.3.20 The applicant considered the NZSEE had given no regard to the costs of meeting a target which is well in excess of the risks prudent people knowingly take in their day to day activities. - 5.3.21 In relation to the NZSEE guidelines the applicant questioned some aspects of the authority's interpretation of these and said the conclusion could not be drawn that injury would be likely in a moderate earthquake in Wellington.
-He considered ground conditions are captured by the NZSEE model, with the effect that a building with worse ground conditions will receive a lower %NBS than a building with more secure ground conditions.
-He said suggestions good building performance in stronger earthquakes could have been due to favourable ground conditions did not match the facts for the Hawkes Bay and Christchurch earthquakes. - 5.3.22 The applicant considered the relevant test was not the worst case scenario at a given magnitude but an earthquake with the design strength duration at that magnitude.
-He also said the new building standards, which underpin the NZSEE guidelines, have been developed (in part) on the basis of building performance in past earthquakes.
-The evidence that large numbers of similar buildings have survived earthquakes equivalent to or much stronger than a moderate earthquake provides overwhelming evidence that the probability the building in this case will collapse in a moderate earthquake is very small. - 5.3.23 The applicant does not agree with the first draft determination that the NZSEE guidelines provide an appropriate methodology for determining whether a building is likely to collapse in a moderate earthquake.
+The applicant disagreed with Determination 2012/043, on this point although he noted that this aspect is not an issue in this case. - 5.3.17 The applicant said it was not true the GNS Science categories only addressed a 'significant probability' of death but there was no harm in excluding 'insignificant probabilities' of death if the test is whether the collapse is 'likely to cause death'.
+The GNS Science methodology divided collapse outcomes into five damage states.
+He concluded the probability of deaths in 'damage state 3' for reinforced concrete buildings combined with the probability a building would be in this damage state in a moderate earthquake led to an extremely small probability of death. - 5.3.18 The NZSEE guidelines are calibrated to a very low probability standard that a building will collapse.
+The ultimate limit state has been calibrated in the new building standard (NZS 1170.5 Commentary) to ensure that at the ultimate limit state there is a very low probability of collapse.
+25 The commentary sets a target life safety risk for new buildings of 1 in 1,000,000 which is extremely high. - 5.3.19 The applicant agreed with the authority's assessment that the probability of collapse under the NZSEE ultimate limit state framework is extremely low.